-ad it not been for one sentence appearing in the first published history of Lexington Lodge No. 1 in 1913, John Belli would be but a mere footnote in the history of the first Masonic Lodge in Kentucky.
+ad it not been for one sentence appearing in the first published history of Lexington Lodge No. 1 in 1913, John Belli would be but a mere footnote in the history of Kentucky's first Masonic Lodge.

 One-thousand copies of J.W.
-Norwood's Concise History of Lexington Lodge No. 1, F & A.M - Showing, Without Rhetorical Fog, The Spirit of the Work in Lexington for the Past Century and a Quarter, was published by the lodge.
+Norwood's Concise History of Lexington Lodge No. 1, F & A.M - Showing, Without Rhetorical Fog, The Spirit of the Work in Lexington for the Past Century and a Quarter were printed.
 Norwood, a historian and Junior Warden of the lodge at the time, coordinated a three-year effort to collect records and images of the 125 years of history of the lodge.
 Although assisted by others, he is considered the author.
-One-hundred and five years later, only three original copies of the publication are known to exist.
+One-hundred and eleven years later, only three original copies of the publication are known to exist.